wavemaker/docs/learn/react-native/pdf-preview-and-download.md

 ---
 import PdfPreview from '/learn/assets/pdf-preview-and-download.png';

 Viewing PDFs without leaving the mobile app offers ability for developers to keep their users in the app's context.
-While viewing within the app offers ability to implement encryption of content.
+It is possible to let PDF file download to the phone and have the user open it using a different app.
+That may not be best user experience for an app.
+Not all users may know how to locate and open the PDF file in a different app.
 In this blog we will see how to add PDF preview functionality to a WaveMaker app using the `react-native-pdf` and `react-native-blob-util` libraries.

 ## Adding PDF Preview in a WaveMaker App